Anshxy/Anshxy/README.md

 ### Hey, I'm **Ansh**! 👋

-- Aspiring Computer Scientist! 😎
+- Aspiring Data Scientist! 😎
-- Languages: Python, HTML/CSS, C++ 🌱
+- Languages: Python, R, C++ 🌱
 - Pronouns: He/Him 😄
 - Living in Australia! 🔭
 - You can reach out to me on discord or twitter!
 (Discord - Happy?#5111) 📫